 - Gender-Based Violence

 - Economic justice and rights

 - Bodily autonomy and sexual and reproductive health and rights (SRHR)

 - Feminist action for climate justice

 The Forum’s 5-year action journey is built around a Global Acceleration Plan - a global road map for gender equality that aims to fulfil the promise of the Beijing Platform for Action and achieve the Sustainable Development Goals.

 Leadership and Governance

-The Generation Equality Forum is being convened by UN Women and co-hosted by the Governments of France and Mexico in close partnership with civil society.
-The decision-making Core Group that is spearheading the planning, agenda-setting and execution of the Forum and its outcomes has representation from each of these four key partners.
-Two members of the Civil Society Advisory Group integrate the Core Group and the Multi-Stakeholder Steering Committee support the Core Group in the delivery of the Forum.
+The Generation Equality Forum was convened by UN Women and co-hosted by the Governments of France and Mexico in close partnership with civil society and youth.
+The decision-making Core Group spearheaded the planning, agenda-setting and execution of the Forum and its outcomes had representation from each of these five key constituencies.
+Governance of the Forum was also supported by a Civil Society Advisory Group, the Youth Taskforce and a Multi-Stakeholder Steering Committee.
 You can learn more by visiting their pages.